UI-Manufaktur/mvc/source/uim/mvc/authentications/authenticators/README.md

 - returnPayload: To return or not return the token payload directly without going through the identifiers.
 Default is true.

-- secretKey: Default is null but you’re required to pass a secret key if you’re not in the context of a CakePHP application that provides it through Security::salt().
+- secretKey: Default is null but you’re required to pass a secret key if you’re not in the context of an application that provides it through Security::salt().

 - jwks: Default is null.
 Associative array with a 'keys' key.
 If provided will be used instead of the secret key.